The Art of No Complaining

 Complaining tends to keep you in a rut of negativity.

-If your vibe is one that lacks gratitude - then your naturally joy-filled child is going to put you on "ignore" -- or maybe become inflexible and rigid -- or resistant to your requests.
+If your vibe lacks gratitude, your naturally joy-filled child is going to put you on "ignore" — or maybe become inflexible, rigid, or resistant to your requests.

 Rightfully so, they don’t want you messing with their vibe, of course.

-You can force the situation and demand compliance but you are most likely going to end up more frustrated and your child less interested in aligning with your wishes.
+You can force the situation and demand compliance, but you are most likely to end up more frustrated, and your child will be less inclined to align with your wishes.

 So take the next 24 hours, or maybe a week, to try this little experiment and then watch for a change in your kids.